AbiJays/Introduction-to-Lists/lists.md

 task_list
 ```
+There are other naming conventions but this is not important right now as this is what we are going to use.

-In order to make the variable the name of our list we will need to assign it as such so we use an assignment operator - "="
+To relate our list items to our list name, i.e. variable we use the assignment operator: "="

 ```python
 # lists.py